Tom's Guide Verdict

 Unfortunately, the policy does not go into much detail on what those protocols and safeguards are, making it difficult to judge how effective they might be.

 If you’re not already an Amazon Prime user, it may make more sense to check out the cloud storage options provided by services you do use.
-For example, Google Drive has Google Photos, which has 15GB of free storage for all users and paid storage if you need more space.
-Read our Google Drive review to learn more, and our features focusing on Google Photos archive as well as using Google Photos.
+For example, Google Drive has Google Photos, which has 15GB free for all users and paid storage if you need more space.

 Apple users may already be familiar with iCloud, Apple’s cloud storage option for Apple devices.
 If you’re looking for an easy way to sync photos between an iPad and an iPhone, iCloud’s integration with these devices makes it an easy choice.
-It comes with only 5GB of storage, but paid plans are available if you need more.
-Our iCloud review gives more details on the service.
+It comes with only 5GB, but paid plans are available if you need more.

 However, there’s nothing particularly special about Amazon Photos to make it a must-have for users who don’t already have Amazon Prime.